Berlin border crossings: Changes in 1989 and 1990

 The Brandenburg Gate with its two crossing checkpoints.
 The southern checkpoint (background in picture) is for those entering East Berlin while those exiting East Berlin go through the northern checkpoint (foreground in picture).
+Note the number of people gathered at the southern checkpoint to enter East Berlin.

 In the time between the fall of the Berlin Wall on 9 November 1989 and the abolition of all border controls on 1 July 1990, numerous additional border crossings were built for interim use.
 Because of their symbolic value, the most famous of these were Glienicke Bridge, Bernauer Straße, Potsdamer Platz, and the Brandenburg Gate.

 The opening of the Brandenburg Gate was merely a public relations formality which took place on 22 December 1989 at the request of then-Chancellor Helmut Kohl.
 Hundreds of television crews from all over the world had anticipated this historic event for weeks.